 crate_tablefurther down.
 Reported by Edward Plant.

+Any issues found we generally fix right away in the ebook version available on Real Python.
 You can always find the latest version of the ebook files under “My Purchases” in your realpython.com account.

 We welcome ideas, suggestions, feedback, and the occasional rant about the book.
 Did you find a topic confusing?
 Or did you find an error in the text or code?
 Did we omit a topic you would love to know more about?
 Drop us a line!